gccnscgit/CIS/VMware-Java/CabrilloCLI/README.md

 Migrate a VM from one datastore to another on the same host:
     migrate <vrl:VM> <vrl:Datastore>

+Power on a VM:
+    poweron <vrl:VM>

+Power off a VM:
+    poweron <vrl:VM>

+Tell a guest OS to shutdown:
+    shutdown <vrl:VM>

+Tell a guest OS to reboot:
+    reboot <vrl:VM>

 Usage:
   -h | --help   : This message
   -u <username> : specify the user to login as (otherwise you'll be prompted)